Harold Castro Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Mets pitching staff ranks 18th in MLB.

-- The Mets have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Mets have the 24th-ranked team ERA across all MLB pitching staffs (4.69).

-- The Mets surrender the fourth-most home runs in baseball (72 total, 1.4 per game).
+- Mets pitchers combine to allow 73 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Verlander (2-2) gets the starting nod for the Mets in his fifth start of the season.
-He has a 3.60 ERA in 25 2/3 innings pitched, with 20 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.